Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 \begin{remark} The Dyson, Hunt, Kac $(DHK)$ formulae are the following remarkable identities.
 For any $n \ge 2$,

-When $n=2$, this gives equation $(\ref{DHK_2})$.
+When $n=2$, this gives formula $(\ref{DHK_2})$.
 We refer to Simon's book $\cite{Simon_04a}$ section $6.5$ for a proof of $(\ref{DHK})$ and an application to the Strong Szeg\H{o} theorem.
-Actually, it is also possible to give a proof of Sosnhikov's Main Combinatorial Lemma $(\ref{MCL})$ based only on these formulae.
-We can also apply $(\ref{DHK})$ to the cumulants of linear statistics of the modified ensembles but this only leads to partial simplifications. \end{remark}
+Actually, the proof of Sosnhikov's main Combinatorial lemma $(\ref{MCL})$ is also based on these formulae, see \cite[Appendix~A]{L_15b}.
+We can also apply the formulae $(\ref{DHK})$ to the cumulants of linear statistics of the modified ensembles but, except for the third cumulant, this only leads to partial simplifications. \end{remark}

 To compute the $4^{\text{th}}$ cumulant, we make the change of variables $x\in \R^4_< \mapsto (s, z)\in\R\times\R_+^3$ given by

 in equation (\ref{GG}).
 We get